GizemG6/CarBook/README.md

 -------------------
 Course Link: https://www.udemy.com/course/aspnet-core-api-8-onion-architecture-ile-bookcar-projesi/

+I would like to express my gratitude to Murat Yücedağ for their support and guidance.

 About the Project
 -------------------
 CarBook is a car rental platform developed using ASP.NET Core API and .NET 8.
 The project adopts modern software development approaches and utilizes the following technologies and methodologies: